 When writing sales copy, you should describe the features of a product or service by describing their benefits.

 - Features are an element of a product or service.

 - Benefits are how that feature helps the user.

-An important lesson in how to write content for a website is learning to write about features as benefits.
+An important lesson in how to write landing page content is learning to write about features as benefits.
 You describe the function of the product or service by explaining how it is useful and beneficial to the user.

 When the iPod came out, it featured 1GB of storage.
 Apple didn’t list that feature in their copy.
 Instead, they highlighted the benefit of the 1GB storage with the tagline “1,000 songs in your pocket.”
 They showed the benefit of the feature, rather than focusing on the details that users couldn’t understand, comprehend, or visualize.

 Speak Directly to the Reader

 There are a few traditional writing habits you need to break if you want to write compelling website copy.
 One of them is writing in the first or third person.

 When writing copy, you should use the second person, which means using language to speak directly to the reader.
 For this type of writing:

 - Include words and phrases such as “you,” “your,” and “yours.”